eddiemcnally/dolphin/README.md

 - FEN parser
 - move generation is coded and tested:
   - uses Hyperbola Quintessence for sliding piece attacks (see <https://www.chessprogramming.org/Hyperbola_Quintessence>)
   - uses occupancy masks for other pieces
 - make_move/take-move is coded and tested
 - perft results to depth=6 has been verified

 To Do:

 - Implement move evaluation
+- Implement search
 - UCI